-In the 2013 Annual Report to the Nation on the Status of Cancer, it was revealed that cancer rates have shown a decline in the past 30 years.
-However, the rates of certain forms of cancers, such as melanoma of the skin, have remained steady or increased.
-The types of cancers that have shown an increase include thyroid, kidney, pancreas, liver, uterus, and leukemia.
+In the 2017 Annual Report to the Nation on the Status of Cancer, it was revealed that cancer death rates have continued to decline in the past 30 years.
+However, the rates of certain forms of cancers have remained steady or increased.
+The types of cancers that have shown an increase include those affecting the pancreas, liver, uterus, and brain.
 While cancer research has not identified the direct cause of cancer, some measures of prevention can be taken, such as limiting alcohol use, quitting smoking and using sunscreen.
 Additionally, maintaining a properly balanced diet and enough physical activity can also prevent certain types of cancers.
 Promoting initiatives such as skin cancer prevention and lung cancer awareness is becoming more common in public health.

 Chronic illnesses are not the only cause for strong public health concern in America, as more commonplace communicable illnesses have proven to be just as threatening to an individual’s health.
 While research attempts to predict the future of health care needs, epidemics of illness can strike without warning or proper preparation.
-In 2012, an outbreak of meningitis brought over 720 cases and 48 deaths, as well as a wave of West Nile Virus, which caused 243 deaths out of 5, 387 cases.
-So far, 2013 has shown a stronger strain of the influenza virus than ever before, and while a vaccine is available, it has been ineffective with the elderly, who have a higher mortality rate from effects of the virus.
+In 2012, an outbreak of meningitis brought over 720 cases and 48 deaths, as well as a wave of West Nile Virus, which caused 243 deaths out of 5,387 cases.
+In recent years, the influenza virus has appeared to be stronger than ever before, and while a vaccine is available, it has been ineffective with the elderly, who have a higher mortality rate from effects of the virus.
+In 2015, the Zika virus emerged as a new threat to international travelers, specifically pregnant women.
+The Zika virus, which is spread primarily by mosquito bite, but also sexual contact, has been linked to the birth defect microcephaly.
+Between 2015-2017, the CDC reported over 5,000 cases of Zika.
+Since no vaccine for Zika exists, the best forms of prevention are using mosquito repellent, practicing safe sex, and reconsidering travel to areas where outbreaks are occurring.
 While only hypotheses can be drawn about the next viral outbreak in America, public officials are promoting a boost in Vitamin D and Vitamin C to battle infection and illness, as well as raising awareness about preventative measures that can be taken in the face of the influenza virus.

 Awareness and Prevention